Ed-Fi-Exchange-OSS/Meadowlark/docs/design/offline-cascading-deletes/README.md

    1682730047.
 2. Receive `classPeriod` at API instance 2 (which is fast) second update at 1682730049.
 Eventually updates `section` to also have 1682730049.
-3. Receive `section` update at 1682730050.
-Does this overwrite the update performed above?
+3. Receive `section` update at 1682730050, before the offline cascade takes effect.
+If coming from the same source system, and therefore has the new identity already:

-To resolve, we can record _two_ timestamps: `identityLastModifiedAt` and `lastModifiedAt` (or better name?)
+   1. If it is a POST request, it will be treated as a new document to store, making the original obsolete.
+If we process the `key-update` event, it would change the old record to match the identity of the new record, resulting in a duplicate.
+   2. If it is a PUT request, then it will be rejected because the record to update does not yet exist.

+In the POST scenario, the offline handler must be able to gracefully fail to do anything when it encounters a possible duplicate.
+The optimistic locking mechanism already accounts for this: the POST to `section` would have a timestamp in between that of the update to `classPeriod` and the offline process, therefore the offline process would see that the `lastModifiedAt` for the POST `section` is newer and the `key-update` event should ignore the record.
+For the PUT request, the client would receive a 404 response and have to try again.

 #### Consolidated Offline Process

 1. For each document that references the `event.documentUuid` ("child document"):
    1. If `event.lastModifiedAt` < `childDocument.identityLastModifiedAt`, then
       stop processing the event (event is out of date).
    2. For each component of `event.newIdentity`: replace child document's value for matching key.
    3. Calculate the child document's new Meadowlark ID and update the document.
    4. Create a `key-update` event _for the child document_, so that any "grandchildren" of the original change will also receive the update.